 Why does authentication fail with an error in HTTP logs stating that the user is not found?

-Verify that AD Connect is running, and that the user is present in both Windows Active Directory and Azure Active Directory.
+Verify that AD Connect is running, and that the user is present in both the on-premises AD DS environment and in Azure AD.

 Why do I see HTTP connect errors in logs with all my authentications failing?